 In the following section, I’ve included the product specs for six different throw bags that are highly reviewed, plus my own experience with them.

-The bottom line: All throw bags from reputable whitewater safety companies are of good quality.
+The bottom line: All throw bags for water rescue from reputable whitewater safety companies are of good quality.
+Thus, which is the best water rescue throw bag depends on your specific requirements and use.
 Choose a throw bag that matches your needs and the specific paddling you do.

 - Best Budget Throw Bag: MEC One Buoyant Heaving Line